jquery/learn.jquery.com/page/javascript-101/arrays.md

 To create an array, either use the object constructor or the literal declaration, by assigning the variable a list of values after the declaration.

 ```
-// A simple array
+// A simple array with constructor
-var myArray1 = new Array( "hello", "world" ); // with constructor
+var myArray1 = new Array( "hello", "world" );
+// literal declaration, the preferred way
-var myArray2 = [ "hello", "world" ]; // literal declaration, the preferred way
+var myArray2 = [ "hello", "world" ];
 ```

 The literal declaration is generally preferred.
 See the [Google Coding Guidelines](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml#Array_and_Object_literals) for more information.